Your purpose, values, mission and vision play an extremely important role in strategy development and in shaping the culture of your organisation.

-Much of this confusion can be avoided if these terms are defined in the strategic plan, hence this short paper aims to summarise the meanings of each of these terms to ensure that everyone is on the ‘same page’ as we go forward.
+This short article summarises the meanings of each of these terms to ensure that everyone is on the ‘same page’ as the organisation moves forward.

 The organisations values serve as a moral and behavioural compass.
 They set out ethical principles and standards of behaviour for the organisation which creates a culture that is aligned with its purpose, mission and vision.

 Values should be clear, written in the company’s ‘voice’ and, importantly, easy to remember.
 It is important that there is no ambiguity in the statements that define the values.
 It is, therefore, not advisable to use just one word.
 Equally, they should not be long paragraph since this would be difficult to remember.